bruceharrison1984/terraform-artillery/readme.md

 - `terraform-artillery deploy --useast1 --uswest1`
   - Each region can be individually added by using the correct command line switch
   - See help for valid options
+- `terraform-artillery deploy -p --useast1 --uswest1`
+  - This will display the resources that will be deployed to AWS, but nothing is deployed
+  - Useful for testing or seeing if resources have already been deployed

 ### Passing environmental variables
 - `terraform-artillery deploy --useast1 --env {foo=\"bar\"}`